EdwinVW/pitstop-engineering-workshop/README.md

 ### Step 1.4: Get to know the solution
 In order to get to know the functionality of the application, make sure you have read the introduction of the solution in the repo's README file up to the *Technology* section.
 After that, follow the ['Testing the application'](https://github.com/EdwinVW/pitstop/wiki/Testing%20the%20application) section in the Wiki.

-## Lab 2: ATDD with Specflow and Augurk
-The Pitstop solution does not contain any specifications or scenario-tests.
-It's up to you to add this to the solution.
-We will primarily focus on the *WorkshopManagement* domain because this is the domain with the most interesting business-logic.

-1. Add [specflow](https://specflow.org/) to the *WorkshopManagementAPI*.
-2. Write specflow feature files for the functionality in this domain.
-3. Write scenario-tests based on the feature-files that test the domain's functionality.
-4. Setup [Augurk](https://github.com/Augurk/Augurk) for the project so that you are able to see living documentation for the *WorkshopManagement* domain based on the feature files.

-## Lab 3: Add an event-handler for customer events
+## Lab 2: Add an event-handler for customer events
 When something happens within the Pitstop application that could be interesting for other parts of the system, an event is published to the message-broker.
 For instance: when a new customer is registered, a *CustomerRegistered* event is published.

 In this lab you will add a service to the solution that will react to customer events.
 What we will do when the event is received is up to your imagination.
 For the workshop, we will keep it simple and just dump a message on the console.

 The service we will build offers no API and can therefore be a simple console application (just as the existing *NotificationService* for instance).

-### Step 3.1: Create the .NET 6 application
+### Step 2.1: Create the .NET 6 application
 First we will add a new service to the solution.

 1. Open a command-prompt or Powershell window.